-I believe that it is thus preferable to take concepts as abstract objects, and to take our thoughts to be about concepts.
+It is thus preferable to take concepts as abstract objects, and to take our thoughts to be about concepts.
 When I think of a concept, like the concept of a bachelor, I perform a mental act which we can call grasping the concept.